The last nosh: Saying goodbye to Carnegie Deli

 Its numerous other film and TV appearances include the 1996 movie “One Fine Day” and cameos on the History Channel, “60 Minutes,” “Unwrapped,” “Emeril Live,” “Law & Order” and “Dr. Phil.”

-Its current owner Marian Harper took over the kosher-style restaurant from her father Milton Parker, who served as the “Chief Pastrami Maker” and acquired the eatery from its original owners in 1976.
+Its current owner Marian Harper took over the kosher-style restaurant from her father Milton Parker, who served as the “Chief Pastrami Maven” and acquired the eatery from its original owners in 1976.

 For some, heading to the restaurant in its last week in business was simply a last opportunity to feast on the giant sandwiches.